open-source-tabletop/cadence/core-rules/core-rules.md

 # Cadence Core Rules

-Cadence is a versatile wargaming system with a focus on light, flexible mechanics that are easy to learn while each game module can contribute their own unique mechanics and themes where required.
+Cadence is a versatile wargaming system which is used as a foundation for creating tabletop wargames.
+The core rules are light, flexible, and easy to learn meaning each game made with the system can contribute their own unique mechanics and themes where required.

-The Core Rules are licensed under a Creative Commons by Attribution 4.0 License, you can find details on [the projects GitHub page](https://github.com/open-source-tabletop/cadence).
+These Core Rules are licensed under a Creative Commons by Attribution 4.0 License, you can find details on [the GitHub page](https://github.com/open-source-tabletop/cadence).
 This license means the text of the rules are free, anyone can duplicate them, modify them, use them for any purpose (even commercial) so long as attribution to the original project is given.

 ### Contents